serverdensity/sd-agent-core-plugins/hdfs_datanode/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/hdfs_datanode/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.

-# Events

-# Service Checks

-`hdfs.datanode.jmx.can_connect`:

-Returns `Critical` if the Agent cannot connect to the DataNode's JMX interface for any reason (e.g. wrong port provided, timeout, un-parseable JSON response).

-# Further Reading

-To get a better idea of how (or why) to integrate your HDFS DataNodes with Datadog, check out our [series of blog posts](https://www.datadoghq.com/blog/hadoop-architecture-overview/) about monitoring Hadoop.
-In particular, [Part 2](https://www.datadoghq.com/blog/monitor-hadoop-metrics/) provides a useful walkthrough of key metrics.